maxxiimo/coding-design/chp1-information-architecting.md

 - http://noonebelongsheremorethanyou.com/00025

-Jason Santa Maria pointed out this site in that presentation he gave.
-What I like about it is that it demonstrates the simplicity of storytelling: the entire site is written on kitchen appliances! ...and at the same time engages the user and ultimately delivers a message to entice action.
+Jason Santa Maria pointed out this site in in his 2008 presentation I mentioned.
+What I like about the website is that it demonstrates the simplicity of storytelling: the entire site is written on kitchen appliances! ...and at the same time engages the user and ultimately delivers a message to entice action.
 We want to do this.

 A Mosaic of Information
 -----------------------